wpsocio/wptelegram-login/README.md

 ## Description

-Let the users login to your WordPress website with their Telegram and make it simple for them to get connected and let them receive their email notifications on Telegram.
+Let the users log in to your WordPress website with their Telegram and make it simple for them to get connected, and let them receive their email notifications on Telegram.

 ## Why Telegram Login?